 Generally any heavy disk usage will get system stuck.
 Consider using your system to do one task at a time.
 E.g. if you browse web don't do anything else.
 Or if you do a package install or distro update, have a cup of coffee meanwhile.
 Terminal applications are more forgiving.
 As a rule of thumb: terminal use good, GUI sucks.

 NOTE: iotop-c package is highly useful when tracing who's writing to disk.
+Also fatrace is very nice.

 While the hard drive was also a perfect monitor stand, I decided it was too fragile for portable use.
 Also the need for an extra AC socket (for the 12 V PSU usually required for hard drives) and USB cable was non-optimal and adding a second drive for redundancy would have been even more cumbersome.